Blue Planet II: Music

-(ocean) bloom

-In September 2017, the BBC announced that the English rock band Radiohead had collaborated with composer Hans Zimmer to record a new version of "Bloom", a song from their 2011 album The King of Limbs.
-The new track, "(ocean) bloom", was recorded alongside the BBC Concert Orchestra.
-In a press release, Radiohead singer Thom Yorke said: "'Bloom' was inspired by the original Blue Planet series so it's great to be able to come full circle with the song."
-Zimmer and Radiohead worked with the orchestra in an attempt to emulate a 'tidal effect' in the music.
-The song was used as the soundtrack for a Blue Planet II prequel video released by the BBC to promote the series.

-Soundtrack

-Composer Hans Zimmer returned to score the series.
-The musical score and songs featured in the series were composed by Hans Zimmer, Jacob Shea and David Fleming for Bleeding Fingers Music.
+Hans Zimmer returned to score Blue Planet II.
+The score and songs featured in the series were composed by Zimmer, Jacob Shea and David Fleming for Bleeding Fingers Music.
 It was recorded at Synchron Stage Vienna.

+Zimmer collaborated with the English rock band Radiohead to record a new version of their song "Bloom" from their 2011 album The King of Limbs.
+The new track, "(ocean) bloom", was recorded with the BBC Concert Orchestra, which attempted to emulate a "tidal effect".
+In a press release, the Radiohead singer, Thom Yorke, said "Bloom" had been inspired by the original Blue Planet and so he was happy to "come full circle with the song".
+It was used as the soundtrack for a Blue Planet II prequel video released by the BBC to promote the series.

 A digital soundtrack was released on 29 October 2017, while a single physical disc was released on 1 December 2017 in the UK.
 The soundtrack was released as special edition LP for Record Store Day on 21 April 2018.